-4.6 Setting Up Fonts on a UNIX Operating System
+4.6 Setting Up Fonts on a UNIX System

-On a UNIX system, you need to make sure TrueType fonts are set up for Oracle IBR and Oracle UCM Dynamic Converter.
+On a UNIX operating system, you need to make sure TrueType fonts are set up for Oracle I/PM, Oracle IBR, and Oracle UCM Dynamic Converter.
 If you are using a language other than English, you also need to set up fonts for national language support.